 THEN & NOW PURCHASE ORDER

-O FFICE OF THE Village Clerk Requisition No.
+0 FFICE OF THE Village Clerk Requisition No

-Willow Glen Village Purchase Order No o.
+Willow Glen Village Purchase Order No .
 55

-Baldwin County, Ohio APPROPR LIATION
+Baldwin County, Ohio APPROPR IATION

-Willo w Glen, Ohio June 28, 20 XX Code Amount
+Willow w Glen, Ohio June 28, 20 XX Code Amou unt

-To: Machin ne Equip ment Company 2021-620-420 \$600 00
+To: Machin e Equip ment Company 2021-620-420 \$600 00

 Hampto on, Ohio 54321

 Deliver to: Pick-up by road supt., Bill Smith

 At:

-Terms: Che eck - 10 days after billing
+Terms: Check - 10 days after billing days after billing

-Quantity Unit Description Price/Unit Amount
+Quantity Unit Description Price/Unit Amou unt

 Emergency repair of town truck, broke down \$600 00

 on Saturday, 6-26-XX.
 Date of bill will also

 be 6-26-XX.

-contract or the amount has been ap is in the tre certified order an of (\$ opropriat asury or CLERK'S CERTIFICATE Id that both at the time of the making of this at the date of the execution of this certificate, 1600.00 prequired to pay this contract or order and in the process of collection to the credit of the State Highway Improvement previous encumbrance. /ED BY:
+It is hereby certified that both at the time of the making of this contract or order and at the date of the execution of this certificate, the amount of (\$600.00) required to pay this contract or order has been appropriated for the purpose of this contract or order an is in the treasury or in the process of collection to the credit of the State Highway Improvement

-Dated 6- -28-XX C. Archer Willow Glen Village This order is n Clerk's Certifi